 STARS is a very busy place.
 During fiscal year 2011, the facility supported 65 launch operations, including integrated crew exercises, wet dress rehearsals, integrated system tests, and launches.
 In April of 2010, STARS supported a record two launches in the same day.
 The first was a Minotaur IV rocket that lifted off from Vandenberg with HTV-2A; 52 minutes later an Atlas V was launched from Cape Canaveral with the first Orbital Test Vehicle aboard.

-Though the STARS lab looks something like a movie set, during an operation serious work takes place.
+Though the STARS facility looks something like a movie set, during an operation serious work takes place.

 “During the count it can be very tense, particularly if we are working an anomaly,” Jonathan Binkley, systems director, STARS, Launch Systems Engineering, says of the atmosphere in the lab during a launch.
 “During the actual launch folks are in awe, but congratulations are delayed until after the spacecraft has been placed in the correct orbit.
 After that … relief and high fives.”